torvalds/linux/Documentation/admin-guide/bcache.rst

 This directory also exposes timings for a number of internal operations, with separate files for average duration, average frequency, last occurrence and max
-duration: garbage collection, btree read, btree node sorts and btree splits.
+duration: garbage collection, btree read, btree yesde sorts and btree splits.

 active_journal_entries
   Number of journal entries that are newer than the index.

-btree_nodes
+btree_yesdes
-  Total nodes in the btree.
+  Total yesdes in the btree.

 btree_used_percent
   Average fraction of btree in use.